“It’s hard to be a couch potato when Tonal is right there next to your television,” says one member.

 Utilize unused spaces like entryways or small hallways.

-This Tonal installation is a great example of how you can make the most of areas that aren’t used for much but could easily fit a Tonal and quickly become a whole new space in your home.
+This Tonal installation is a great example of how you can make the most of areas that aren’t used for much but could easily fit this compact home gym equipment and quickly become a whole new space in your home.

 Have more small space ideas?
 Share them with us in the Official Tonal Community on Facebook.